dfinke/PowerShellCheatSheets/README.md

 ### Let me know what else you would like to see

-If you would like more cheat sheets, click on discussions up top ☝ and let me know on what.
+If you would like more cheat sheets, let me know in the [discussions](https://github.com/dfinke/PowerShellCheatSheets/discussions).

 ### Cheat Sheets